 This is all true.
 But does that mean Bansko is boring?
 On the contrary!

-But just because winter is the high season does not mean there is nothing to do in summer.
-That's why in this article you will discover the best summer activities in the Bansko region!
+Of course, Bansko is a bit cosier in winter, when there is snow and all the après-ski bars, ski lifts and eateries are open.
+But just because winter is the high season does not mean that there is nothing to do in summer.
+That is why in this article you will discover the best summer activities in the Bansko region!

 Located in Belitsa, Rila Fun Park is an amusement park located in the Dedovo area of the Rila Mountains 12 kilometres from Belitsa.